-At least 69 dead in Vancouver as rising temperatures grip Canada and U.S.
+At least 69 dead in Vancouver as rising temperatures scorch Canada and U.S.

 Other local municipalities said they too had responded to many sudden death calls since Monday, but have not yet released tolls.

-“Although still under investigation, heat is believed to be a contributing factor in the majority of the deaths,” RCMP Corporal Michael Kalanj said in a statement.
+"Although still under investigation, heat is believed to be a contributing factor in the majority of the deaths," RCMP Cpl.
+Michael Kalanj said in a statement.

 Climate change is causing record-setting temperatures to become more frequent.
 Globally, the decade to 2019 was the hottest recorded, and the five hottest years have all occurred within the last five years.